 Background On the Study

 The following are the counts of listings/business profiles between each provider:

 - Provider four – 2 listings

-- Drafting a unique description, including any popular search terms that better highlight the provider’s area of expertise and geographical area of practice
+- Drafting a unique description, including any popular organic search terms that better highlight the provider’s area of expertise and geographical area of practice

 What We Saw